-Mobile apps offering personalized accounts and support for digital modes of payment can drive profound engagement with the users.
-The total revenue generated from the app downloads and in-app purchases and ads have doubled in the past 2 years.
+Mobile apps offering personalized accounts and support for digital modes of payment can drive profound engagement with users.
+The total revenue generated from the app downloads and in-app purchases and ads has doubled in the past 2 years.

 Devising a mobile marketing strategy

 If you are new to mobile marketing and would like some suggestions to devise a strategy, check out these points.